A conjunction happens when 2 worlds meet

-An astronomical conjunction describes a few different types of meetings.
-The first two types we’re describing here – inferior and superior conjunctions – involve the sun and thus can’t be seen.
+The first two types of conjunctions we’re describing here – inferior and superior conjunctions – involve the sun and thus can’t be seen.

 An inferior conjunction is when an object passes between us and the sun.
 Any object in space that orbits the sun closer than Earth’s orbit might pass through inferior conjunction from time to time, assuming its orbit lies more or less close to the ecliptic.
 Usually, though, when you hear the words inferior conjunction, astronomers are speaking of the planets Venus and Mercury, which orbit the sun inside Earth’s orbit.
 Astronomers sometimes refer to Venus and Mercury as inferior planets.
 When they’re at or near inferior conjunction, we can’t see them.
 They’re hidden in the sun’s glare.
 Occasionally, though, Venus or Mercury can be seen to transit across the sun’s disk at inferior conjunction.
 Consider also the moon.
 It passes between the Earth and sun at new moon once each month.
 Therefore, it would be correct, if a little weird, to say that the moon is at inferior conjunction when it’s at its new phase.